oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/visualizing-with-grafana-lab.md

 The **Prometheus for metrics capture** module must have been completed before you can do this module, and you must have left the Prometheus server running.
 If you stopped it then follow the instructions to install it again (the deployments will still have the correct annotations.)

-## Step 1: Displaying data with Grafana
+## Task 1: Displaying data with Grafana

 As we've seen while Prometheus can gather lots of data, it is not exactly the most powerful visualization mechanism.